linirad/Interactive-Data-Vis-Fall2025/src/lab_1/index.md

 Based on the plots 2.1 to 2.4, the ideal weather conditions for pollination are listed below:
 <ul>
   <li> the most visits happen on cloudy or partly cloudy days </li>
-  <li> relatively more visit when the temperature over 21 degree celcius </li>
+  <li> relatively more visit when the temperature is over 21 degree celcius </li>
   <li> more visits when the wind speed is less than 5 km/h </li>
-  <li> humidity does not appear to be a factor as the visits are evenly distributed across the range</li>
+  <li> humidity does not appear to be a factor and the visits are evenly distributed across the range</li>
 </ul>

 <br>